Here’s How You Should Treat Your Lottery Winnings, According To An Economist

-The bad news is that the Mega Millions jackpot of over $1.5 billion has already ben won.
+The bad news is that the Mega Millions jackpot of over $1.5 billion has already been won.
 The good news is that the Powerball windfall of $750 and growing, is still up for grabs.
 Somebody is going to win it.
 So it might as well be you.

 That said, according to an economist writing for CBS News, that may not be such good news.